4.3 Periods to Be Presented in Pro Forma Financial Information

 in the information set forth in the registration statement” (emphasis

 added).
-Thus, a registrant is not required to revise the pro forma financial
+Thus, a registrant is not required to update the pro forma financial

 If presented, management’s adjustments (as described in Section